BiDAlab/DeepFakes_FacialRegions/README.md

 ## <a name="contact">Contact<a>

-For more information, please contact us via email at ruben.tolosana@uam.es or sergio.romerot@estudiante.uam.es.
+For more information, please contact us via email at ruben.tolosana@uam.es or sergio.romero@uam.es.